 A NSV can be objective or subjective.
 That means that they can involve numbers (other types of measurements) or they can be a matter of opinion.
 Whatever the case, there are a lot of ways to measure health improvements that don’t involve the scale.

 We often forget about the facts (not just feelings) surrounding what we have accomplished.
-(Hello, half marathon!)
+(Hello, half marathon!
+What’s up, heavier weights?)

 What I mean by this is that our own perception of what is true is often muddled by negative perceptions that we have about ourselves.
-We aren’t always focused on what we have accomplished, rather, we are all-too focused on what we haven’t yet done!
+We aren’t always focused on what we have accomplished or positive changes we have made.
+Rather, we are all-too focused on what we haven’t yet done!
+And when we do that, it can backfire and affect our weight loss goals.

 Victories To Celebrate

 I believe that changing your perspective and focusing on your accomplishments can change the track of your weight loss journey.
+Healthy lifestyle changes are more than just numbers.
 Celebrate non scale victories and you might begin to see change.

 These things should be celebrated often, as this will help you make lasting changes.
 C’mon now, celebrate non scale victories with me now!